Parsl/parsl/docs/userguide/apps.rst

 Returns
 ^^^^^^^

-A Bash app returns an AppFuture just like a Python app; however the value returned inside the AppFuture has no real meaning.
+A Bash app, like a Python app, returns an AppFuture.
+However the value returned inside the AppFuture has no real meaning.

 If a bash app exits with unix exit code 0, then the AppFuture will complete.
 If a bash app exits with any other code, this will be treated as a failure, and the AppFuture will instead contain an AppFailure exception.
-The unix edit code can be accessed through the `exitcode` attribute of that AppFailure.
+The Unix exit code can be accessed through the `exitcode` attribute of that AppFailure.